EssncDev/MacOS-Gecko/README.md

 ### Steps:

-1. Download the latest release from the [Releases page](https://github.com/EssncDev/MacOS-Gecko/releases).
+1. Download the latest release from "releases" branch in necessary version.
 2. Extract the files (if needed).
 3. Run the `MacOS-Gecko` executable directly from the folder or external drive.